 Being willing to do work for no money down is a sign of confidence in one’s business.
 It means the contractor has faith in their crew, that they’ll be able to execute every line item of their contract, get paid at the end of their job, and have a happy customer.

-Not everyone has a roof replacement fund, so many of our customers are happy to learn that Proven Roofing offers financing.
+Not everyone has a roof replacement fund, so many of our customers are happy to learn that Proven Contracting offers financing.
 However, you should ask about financing even if you don’t want it because going the extra mile for your customers is a good sign.
 Being able to offer to finance also requires meeting strict criteria.

 When a professional roofer is providing a roof estimate for a new roof or a roof repair, they should be leading with their best foot forward.
 If simply asking for a discount results in them lowering their price by $1,500 without changing the job’s quality or specification, then that likely wasn’t a contractor you’d want to work within the first place.
 They were taking advantage of you.